 Long before Bollywood, Indian women were known for their beauty.
 Tumeric, black pepper, cinnamon, ginger – spices made Indian rich, and Indian woman beautiful.
 Literally.
 Their biggest anti-aging secret?
 Frequent facials made with tumeric.
 Dark age spots?
 Fresh ginger rubbed on a clean face for several minutes over several weeks will lighten the spot considerably.
 Pesky blackheads?
 An exfoliating mask of freshly ground pepper and plain yogurt will flush out those clogged pores.
 Pimples?
 A bit of honey mixed with a bit of cinnamon applied directly to the blemish will make it go away.
 Like French women, Indian women learned long ago how to get clear, beautiful skin.
 A flawless complexion makes their dramatic eye makeup that much more arresting.

 Japanese women are legendary for their beauty and youthful skin, and they use some of the most exotic ingredients in the world to get it.
 Rice, seaweed, beans, fruit – sometimes they’re eaten, sometimes they’re ground and applied to the face.
 White camellia nut oil has been consumed for centuries to hydrate, moisten, and soften the skin.
 Used topically, it can reduce the appearance of stretch marks and scars.
 It can also be used as a hair conditioner.
-But one of the most controversial Japanese beauty secrets is known as the “Geisha facial,” which comes from Nightingale droppings.
-The guano is put under ultra violet rays to kill bacteria, then ground into powder and mixed with paste to smooth and lighten the skin.
+But one of the most controversial Japanese beauty secrets is known as the “Geisha Facial,” which comes from Nightingale droppings.
+The guano is put under ultra violet rays to kill bacteria, and then ground into powder and mixed with paste to smooth and lighten the skin.
 It became popular after being shown on “Oprah” a few years ago, but like many Japanese beauty products, it’s been effectively used for centuries.

 So what’s the bottom line?